Social Stock Exchange: London market trying to change the world

 Before companies can raise capital on SVX, they are assessed on the impact of their products or services.
 One of its members, Komodo OpenLab, recently raised $500,000 Canadian dollars ($390,000) to finance a device that helps people with mobility problems.

 Impact investing is also growing in Asia.
-Bangladesh-born social entrepreneur Durreen Shahnaz has set up a public exchange -- the Singapore-based Impact Investment Exchange -- and Impact Partners, a platform for private placements and crowdfunding to help social enterprises raise capital.
+Bangladesh-born entrepreneur Durreen Shahnaz has set up the Impact Exchange, a public social stock exchange, and Impact Partners, a platform for private placements and crowdfunding to help social enterprises raise capital.

 The former banker and media executive says she's building a "pipeline of high-impact enterprises" that she hopes will eventually list on the exchange.